bandprotocol/launch/laozi-mainnet/docs/update-binary-after-upgrade-v2.4.md

-# How to update node after the upgrade was successfully
+# How to update node after the upgrade was successful

 **This step should be executed after the upgrade height is reached only**